UniMath/agda-unimath/src/metric-spaces/equality-of-metric-spaces.lagda.md

       ( is-torsorial-Id A)
 ```

-### Equality of metric spaces is equivalent to the existence of isometric equivalence maps between their carrier types
+### Equality of metric spaces is equivalent to the existence of invertible isometry between their carrier types

 ```agda
 module _